Transfer Requirements for Bachelor’s Applicants

 Official Transcript Deadlines

-New bachelor completion students in Human Development or Early Childhood Education programs are required to have a minimum of 48 transferable units posted to their permanent record by the end of the add/drop week of their first semester or term.
+New bachelor's-completion students in Human Development or Early Childhood Education programs are required to have a minimum of 48 transferable units posted to their permanent record by the end of the add/drop week of their first semester or term.
 Students are required to have all official transcripts reflecting these credits on file and posted to their permanent record by this time or the student will be removed from any courses they may have been registered for and placed in a No Show status.

-Students with additional admission contingencies that have not been completed prior to matriculation to Pacific Oaks College will have up until the end of their first academic year (three semesters or six seven-week terms) and prior to the start of their final semester at Pacific Oaks to submit all remaining contingencies (including but not limited to: transfer credits, official transcripts, test scores etc.) to be posted to the student’s permanent record.
+Students with additional admission contingencies that have not been completed prior to matriculation to Pacific Oaks College will have up until the end of their first academic year (three semesters or six sessions) and prior to the start of their final semester at Pacific Oaks to submit all remaining contingencies (including but not limited to: transfer credits, official transcripts, test scores etc.) to be posted to the student’s permanent record.
 Students who do not meet this requirement by this time will be administratively withdrawn from the institution.

-Students who choose to complete coursework or Prior Learning Assessment beyond the 60 units required for admission will have until the first academic year (three semesters or six seven-week terms) and prior to the start of their final semester at Pacific Oaks to complete the additional Prior Learning Assessment or transfer work.
+Students who choose to complete coursework or Prior Learning Assessment beyond the 60 units required for admission will have until the first academic year (three semesters or six sessions) and prior to the start of their final semester at Pacific Oaks to complete the additional Prior Learning Assessment or transfer work.
 Official transcripts are required to be on file with the Registrar’s Office by the end of add/drop of the student’s 5th semester or 8th session.

 General Education Requirements